yehia67/documentation/iri/0.1/references/iri-configuration-options.md

 You can choose to configure the IRI by specifying the configuration options in the following ways:
 * As flags in the command prompt
-  * All boolean flags require a parameter to be passed.
-For example `--remote true` or `--remote false`.
 * As parameters in a file with the .ini extension (IRI configuration file)

 ### Command line flags

+All boolean flags require a parameter.
+For example `--remote true` or `--remote false`.

 | **Flag** |   **Description**| **Accepted values** | **Default value**|**Notes** |
 | :------------------------ | :--------------- | :--------- | :--------| :------------|